HenkMort/DB_Coding_exercise/README.md

 # DB_Coding_exercise

+This is the ReadMe for my project for the DB coding exercise.
+The task was to take data from a CSV file and retrieve information about the daily value of different market information.
+These where defined as the open price, close price, highest price, lowest price and daily traded volume for all tickers and the index.

 Running the main in Runner will print the Market Info for all days of trading and all tickers and save them to an outputFile called output.csv.